m4dzix/currency-converter-react/README.md

 3. Enter the amount (This is a necessary step).
 4. Click on the button - `PRZELICZ`.
 5. You can see value of the currency.
-6. If you want to see the website where the exchange rates come from, click on the link: `internetowykantor.pl.
+6. If you want to see the website where the exchange rates come from, click on the link: `exchangeratesapi.io`.
 The website will be open in the new tab.

 ## Used Technologies:

 - HTML
 - CSS (grid)
 - Java Script (ES6): Switch Statement
 - React (create-react-app)
 - BEM convention
+- API

 ## Available Scripts